 Requests by parents to have their children excused from school for educational/vacation trips must be evaluated under the authority of Regulations of the State Board of Education, Chapter 11, Pupil Attendance, Section 11.26 “Educational Tours and Trips, not School Sponsored.”
-Please refer to the BASD calendar for policy.

 The “Application for Permission for Student Excusal Due To An Educational Trip or Tour” must be received by the Main Office ten (10) days prior to the first day of absence, and must be approved by an administrator and then referred to the superintendent or his designee for final permission.

 Permission will not be granted for trip/tours during the Middle School’s or State Department of Education’s testing programs.
 See tentative dates on calendar.

 If the student is excused from school, the student will still be expected to make up work missed while absent.